Fraud Blocker

 In an uncertain economy, it’s important to think carefully about your employment prospects.
 The job market is unstable, so it’s good to choose a career path in a growing market.

 We’ve already mentioned how the demand for electrical workers is projected to grow (BLS.gov)(2022).
-By getting a solid foundation in the basics of the industry, you could gain the skills you need to succeed in the profession.
+A solid foundation in the industry’s basics could give you the skills you need to succeed in the profession.

 InterCoast will even help you after your time studying with us ends.
 We run a job referral program for our graduates to help you get your start.